Sierra Chart Teton Futures Order Routing

 Market data is provided by the Sierra Chart Denali Exchange Data Feed.

-Supported exchanges are CME, CBOT, NYMEX, COMEX.
+Supported exchanges are CME, CBOT, NYMEX, COMEX, FairX.

-EUREX and FairX exchanges to be added later.
+EUREX exchange to be added later.

-Options trading is not supported.
+Options trading are not currently supported.

 It has the following features:

 - Low latency order routing to the exchange.
 In under 500 microseconds.
 In the case of CME Group order routing, Sierra Chart servers are located in Aurora Illinois colocated with the CME order matching computers.
 In the case of EUREX order routing (upcoming), Sierra Chart servers are located in Frankfurt Germany colocated with EUREX order matching computers.